Bob Witte KØNR

-Amateur radio operators on the VHF bands often use the Maidenhead Grid system for indicating their location.
+Amateur radio operators on the VHF bands often use the Maidenhead Locator System for indicating their location, often referred to as a “grid locator.”
 A grid is defined by 1° latitude by 2° longitude, measuring approximately 70 × 100 miles in the continental US.
 A grid is indicated by two letters (the field) and two numbers (the square).
 For example, the home location of KØNR is located in grid DM79, which includes greater Denver.
 Greater Colorado Springs is to the south in grid DM78.

 These things are commonly called grid squares even though they are really rectangles or perhaps trapezoids.
 (Actually, since the earth’s surface is curved, they are more complicated three dimensional shapes.)
 Anyway, I try not to say grid square, but it often sneaks in.